How To Make A Profit Buying & Selling Websites

 7. Sell The Site

 With your site fully optimized, it’s time to sell your site.
-The easiest way is to head back to the same platforms where you originally purchased your site.
+The easiest way to start flipping websites is to head back to the same platforms where you originally purchased your site.
 You can also sell your site directly or through industry forums.

 When selling your site you’ll want to be as honest as possible.
 Keep detailed records of your revenue, and traffic numbers to show to potential buyers.